PrimaveraDeveloper/identity-server/samples/README.md

 The samples are organized by theme.

-> The samples source code is available along with Identity Server source code.
+> The samples source code is available along with Identity Server's source code.

 ## Client Applications